mgrovic/jour329w_fall2025/assignments/cns_collections.md

 ### Getting Started

-What we're going to do is create a collection of stories from a specific beat, add structured metadata, and use AI embeddings to understand the patterns and relationships within that coverage.
+What we're going to do is create a collection of stories from a specific beat, add structured metadata, and try to better understand the patterns and relationships within that coverage.
 This will help you see how beat reporting should create a network of stories, sources, and themes.
+Finally, we'll create a prototype beat book!

 1. In the Terminal, cd into the directory with your last name.
 2. Create a directory called cns_collections using mkdir